 If you’re working in an industry where quality control is of the utmost importance, such as healthcare or legal professions, then reverse translation (also known as back translation) could be an essential step for you.
 Here’s a little bit more on what back translation is and why it might be necessary for your translation process.

-What is reverse translation?
+What is back translation (or reverse translation)?

 Reverse translation is an additional step in the translation process.
 It involves taking your translated documents and translating them back into their original language.
 This is a great way to ensure excellent quality control – especially when the translation involves important information such as medical terms or diagnoses.